Rota Loo 950

 The Rota-Loo 950 is a split-system, batch composting toilet for larger households, public use and other areas with high usage, supporting up to 8 full-time users.

-Unique to this model is its ability to connect two toilet pedestals to a single unit, enhancing convenience for more extensive family settings.
-Rota Loo batch composting toilets employ a rotating mechanism where each bin can be used for roughly two-three months before transitioning to the next, offering an annual composting cycle that yields rich, garden-ready mulch.
+Unique to this model is its ability to connect two toilet pedestals to a single unit.
+Rota Loo batch composting toilets employ a rotating mechanism where each bin can be used for roughly two-three months before transitioning to the next, offering an annual composting cycle that yields nutrient rich compost that can safely be used e.g. as a natural fertilizer.

 38" Below clearance required